ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-2.md

     This commits us to the restriction of "all algorithms that the netlist API helps you with must be 'cautious' as defined in the Pingali et al. paper."

-    Because many (and likely most of the ones we will need) operations on netlists can be rewritten into this form, I will consider this a perfectly acceptable trade-off in exchange for being able to speculatively execute operations concurrently.
+    Because many (and likely most of the ones we will need) operations on netlists can indeed be rewritten into this form, I will consider this a perfectly acceptable trade-off in exchange for being able to speculatively execute operations concurrently.

     With this split, it also becomes possible to defer the "read-write" phase to a later time when implementing an "ordered" algorithm.
 The following is one way to do that: